Bargo727/DIU/README.md

 #EUltradianLya2.m contains code that produces the figures seen in Figure 8 of the Chaos manuscript.

 #EUltradianLya3.m contains code that produces the figures seen in Figure 2 of the submitted manuscript.
 Note:  to obtain the Lyapounoff exponents as a function of different paramters, you will have to alter the code to loop through the parameter of your interest.

+#EUltradian3.m contains code that produces the figures seen in Figure 5 of the submitted manuscript.